Willyb15/Data-Science-Python/Week3/day5-intro_to_functions/functions_lecture.md

 3. What the function does
 4. What the function gives back to us (i.e returns)

-That's it; that's all we knew about `type()`, and we used it just fine.
+That's it - that's all we knew about `type()`, and we used it just fine.
 The key thing here is that we don't need to know anything about how `type()` does what it says it's supposed to do!
 This is the idea of abstraction - the implementation within a function is hidden from the caller (abstracted away if you will).
 There are a number of reasons why this trait is desirable.

 First, it allows callers of the function to not be concerned with how the function itself works.
 Rather, they stay safe in the assumption that the function will work (know, though, that this assumption does not always prove true, in which case you'll have to do some of your own trouble shooting).
-This allows functionality to be easily shared and makes it easier to build more complex things, since you're able to stand on the shoulders of those who have already written functions that you want to use.
+This allows functionality to be easily shared, and makes it easier to build more complex things, since you're able to stand on the shoulders of those who have already written functions that you want to use.

 Second, since the implementation is hidden from the caller, that actual implementation can change (so long as those four things listed above stay the same) and the caller wont know the difference.
 This makes it easy to split up problems into smaller pieces, and when something in one of those pieces needs to change, it wont affect the rest of the system.
 This is super powerful stuff.